Thursday, 30 August 2012

 There is concern that increasing catchment nutrients may impact on the health of seagrasses in Geographe Bay.

-Seagrass meadows are an important as the provide food and habitat for iconic marine species, such as dugongs and the Blue Manna Crab.
+Seagrass meadows are important as they provide food and habitat for iconic marine species, such as dugongs and the Blue Manna Crab.

 Increased amounts of nutrients can stimulate algae growth, which can reduce the amount of light reaching seagrasses.
 If this light is reduced for too long, the seagrass meadow can die and the fauna and flora that are dependent on them can be lost.